OSOceanAcoustics/echopop/docs/special_ops/offeffort_transect_filtering.md

 ## Implementation within Echopop

 Off-effort transect intervals have to be removed via Echopop for some survey years (e.g. 2011).
-This can be accomplished using the `filter_transect_intervals` function from the `functions` module.
+This can be accomplished using the {py:func}`filter_transect_intervals <echopop.utils.feat_functions.filter_transect_intervals>` function from the `utils` sub-package.
 This function has four arguments:

 - `nasc_data`: A `pandas.DataFrame` containing the merged and consolidated NASC exports from Echoview.
 - `transect_filter`: This argument can either a `pandas.DataFrame` or `pathlib.Path`.